GIRIJAOK/Mammogram-Pectoral-Muscle-Removal-Using-Fuzzy-C-Means-ROI-Clustering-Multi-Classification/README.md

 # Mammogram Pectoral Muscle Removal Using Fuzzy C-Means ROI Clustering Multi Classification

 This repository contains the implementation for a mammogram classification model that aids in breast cancer detection by classifying mammograms as normal, malignant, or benign.
-The model uses an enthalpy-based fuzzy c-means ROI clustering approach for pectoral muscle removal, followed by a Median Support Value-Based Convolutional Neural Network (MS-CNN) for accurate classification of mammogram abnormalities.
+The model uses an enthalpy-based fuzzy c-means ROI clustering approach for pectoral muscle removal, followed by a Median Support Value-Based Convolutional Neural Network (MSV-CNN) for accurate classification of mammogram abnormalities.

 ## Table of Contents